eXpansionPluginPack/eXpansionPluginPack.github.io/docs/dev/services/ui/actions.md

 You usually don't need to unset actions, as they are cleared automatically on window close.

-If need to delete an action you can do so with the fallowing method :
+If need to delete an action you can do so with the following method :
 ```php
 <?php
 $this->actionFactory->destroyAction($myAction);
 ```

 The callback function is always structured like this:
+* **$manialink*: Manialink the action was called.
 * **$login :** The login of the player who clicked the action,
 * **$entries : ** An array of input elements, usually we use these to send data back from checkboxes, dropdown menus and textboxes and text inputs.